 However, when an active buyer finds me in an organic search result and watches one of my videos and views my SlideShare Deck and reads an article I wrote and checks out my Google+ stream, if my content and USP (unique selling proposition) are in sync with his buying criteria, my sales cycle gets compressed exponentially like it did for me here.

-Click Here if you would like to arrange a (free) 30 minute Hangout to see if this social media model is a good fit for you and your business.
+Click Hangout image below if you’d like to schedule a Free 30 Minute Google Hangout to see if this social media model is a good fit for you and your business.

 Latest posts by Neil Ferree (see all)